DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If further addressed, the Abbot looks briefly stricken and adds sadly, as he inspects a carved figurine of a wolf upon the mantelpiece, “It is true that many instruments of the gods have first rejected their calling.
 But is it not written that those who refuse to serve the divine become the tools of the divine, while those who serve the divine themselves become the divine?"
 He murmurs, mournfully, “The choice, I fear, is never an easy one."

+The Abbot turns toward the Krezkovs, his eyes falling on Anna.
+"I have sensed a great disturbance, and that Strahd—and Barovia with him—are now close to falling into the abyss.
+I am loath to go back on my word as a servant of the Morninglord, but Time has forced my hand.
+I shall return in a week, Anna."

 Unless stopped, the Abbot inclines his head respectfully toward Dmitri and Anna, apologizes for disturbing their meal, and bids them a good night.
-“You will consider my words tonight, I hope," he says, bowing deeply.
+"You will consider my words tonight, I hope," he says, bowing deeply.
 “May the light of the Morninglord go with you."
 He then departs the cottage.
 Read:

 <div class="description">
 <p>Through the front door of the cottage, beneath the fresh-falling snow, the young man’s silent silhouette stands wrought in a halo of dark moonlight.
 Then, within the blink of an eye, the man simply ceases to be; in his place, an eagle taller than a man stands upon the earth, its feathers blending seamlessly with the falling snowflakes.
 With a powerful flap of its wings, the creature ascends, soaring into the night sky until it vanishes into the depths of the Barovian darkness.</p>